MicrosoftDocs/OfficeDocs-SkypeForBusiness.de-DE/Skype/SfbOnline/audio-conferencing-in-office-365/reset-a-conference-id-for-a-user.md

 - You can send all of the conferencing information to the user in an email that includes the conference ID and dial-in phone numbers by clicking **Send conference info via email** for the user in the Action pane.
 It doesn't send the PIN.

-- Enthält eine Konferenz-ID 7 Ziffern, und deren Länge in der Skype für Business-Verwaltungskonsole oder mithilfe von Windows PowerShell können nicht geändert werden.
+- Eine Konferenz-ID enthält 7 Ziffern, und Sie können deren Länge im Skype for Business Admin Center oder mithilfe von Windows PowerShell nicht ändern.

 - Nach dem Zurücksetzen wird die neue Konferenz-ID unter **Konferenz-ID** aufgeführt.

-- Wenn Sie den Benutzer auf der Seite **Benutzer** auswählen, kann die Konferenz-ID für einen Benutzer für Audiokonferenzen am unteren Rand der Aktionsbereich unter **Audiokonferenzen** angezeigt werden.
+- Die Konferenz-ID für einen Benutzer für Audiokonferenzen kann unten im Bereich "Aktion" unter Audiokonferenzen **** angezeigt werden, wenn Sie den Benutzer auf der Seite " **Benutzer** " auswählen.

 - After a new conference ID is created, the old conference ID can't be used by callers.
 You should notify users to reschedule their existing meeting invites to make sure the new conference ID is added to the invitations.
 The users can use Skype for Business Meeting Tool to update their existing meetings.
 To see how to download, install, and run the Skype for Business Meeting Update Tool, see: